appear-sh/introspector-js/README.md

 **Hosted on Vercel and other serverless platforms**

-Unfortunately, Next.js when hosted on Vercel and other serverless platforms doesn't have a good way how instrument API routes in a way that would allow us to properly detect traffic.
+Unfortunately, Next.js when hosted on Vercel and other serverless platforms doesn't have a good way to instrument API routes in a way that would allow us to properly detect traffic.
 Even the [instrumentation.ts](https://nextjs.org/docs/app/api-reference/file-conventions/instrumentation) doesn't fully work with OpenTelemetry as expected

 In these scenarios please follow [Custom Integration](#custom-integration) guide to create a wrapper around API route handlers.